The $[3+1]$ Formulation of Chemical Dynamics in Curved Spacetime under the Eulerian Observer: Introduction

-In addition, by directly adding the Newtonian gravitational potential into the potential term, the Schr{\"o}dinger-type equation (STE) \cite{ana14:085007,bas17:193002,ana22:015602,bos25:015003} has drawn increasing attentions to be often employed as the conceptual and technical platforms in understanding the interaction of quantum particle with weak gravity under the classical approximation in flat space.
-Over the past years, Anastopoulos and Hu \cite{ana14:085007,ana22:015602} explored the structure of STE in relation to the well-tested theories of general relativity and quantum field theory (QFT) which govern the dynamics of classical spacetimes and quantum matter field.
-In the STE framework, effects of general relativity are represented by the metric tensor of the spacetime and quantum effects are reproduced by non-relativistic quantum dynamics which is the non-relativistic limit of QFT.
-Thus, it is easy to slip into believing that STE is a limiting case \cite{ana14:085007,bas17:193002,ana22:015602,bos25:015003}.
+It is worth noting that, by directly adding the Newtonian gravitation into the PES term, the SE has drawn increasing attentions to be often employed as the conceptual and technical platforms in understanding the interaction of quantum particle with weak gravity under the Newtonian limit in flat spacetime \cite{ana14:085007,bas17:193002,ana22:015602,bos25:015003}.
+In such Schr{\"o}dinger-type framework, spacetime curvature effects are represented by the metric and quantum effects are reproduced by non-relativistic quantum dynamics \cite{ana14:085007,bas17:193002,ana22:015602,bos25:015003}, which is the non-relativistic limit of quantum field theory (QFT).
 However, when the limit of general relativity and non-relativistic limit are taken on face, many theoretical points are ignored.
-Based on the present theory and calculations, we will discuss on the perspectives of chemical dynamics in curved spacetime beyond the STE framework.
+Recently, a perspective and discussion on extending the Schr{\"o}dinger theory of quantum molecular dynamics in flat spacetime to a QFT-based formulation was made \cite{zha25:20397} by extending single-particle approximation to field theory.
+Based on the present theory and previous perspective \cite{zha25:20397}, in this work we will further discuss the perspectives of chemical dynamics in curved spacetime beyond the present theoretical framework.